top of page

 • NOLS - Wilderness First Responder (WFR)

-• NAI - Certified Interpreter
+• NAI - Certified Interpretive Guide

 • San Diego Zoo Wildlife Alliance - San Diego, CA (2023)